okhlybov/vscode-msys2/README.md

 These settings can be set either via the UI or by direct editing the `settings.json` file in the form of raw JSON data.
 In either case, the settings are accessible via the **`Ctrl+,`** keyboard shortcut.

-#### MSYS2 & MinGW configuration
+#### MSYS2 configuration

-The (64-bit) MSYS2 location is specified by the `msys2.root` configuration setting in the `settings.json` file which is set to `c:\msys64` by default as it is the default location proposed by the MSYS2 installer.
+The (64-bit only) MSYS2 location is specified by the `msys2.root` configuration setting in the `settings.json` file which is set to `c:\msys64` by default as it is the default location proposed by the MSYS2 installer.
 This specifically means that no manual configuration is required when MSYS2 is installed into default location.

+#### Cygwin configuration

+The 32/64-bit Cygwin locations are specified by the `cygwin32.root` and `cygwin64.root` configuration settings in the `settings.json` file which are set to `c:\cygwin` and `c:\cygwin64` by default, respectively, as they are the default locations proposed by the Cygwin installers.
+This specifically means that no manual configuration is required when Cygwins are installed into default locations

+#### MinGW configuration

 The 32/64-bit MinGW locations are specified by the respective `mingw32.root` and `mingw64.root` configuration settings.
 If not set, their values will be computed according to the `msys2.root` value, hence there is no need to coupe with them in order to use the MSYS2-provided MinGW installations.

-#### Cygwin configuration

-The 32/64-bit Cygwin locations are specified by the `cygwin32.root` and `cygwin64.root` configuration settings in the `settings.json` file which are set to `c:\cygwin` and `c:\cygwin64` by default, respectively, as they are the default locations proposed by the Cygwin installers.

-**Note** that in order to use the Cygwin-provided MinGW toolchains the `mingw*.root` configuration settings are to be set manually.
+**Note** that in order to use the Cygwin-provided MinGW toolchains the `mingw??.root` configuration settings are to be set manually.

-#### MinGW selection
+##### MinGW selection

 The MSYS2 extension offers selection of the source the MinGW toolchain comes from.